ingonyama-zk/icicle/docs/docs/icicle/golang-bindings.md

 ./build.sh bls12_381 ON
 ```

-Now you can ICICLE into your project
+Now you can import ICICLE into your project

 ```golang
 import (